mids-w205-fund-of-data-eng/template-project-1/README.md

 In your Python class you used GitHub, with a single repo for all assignments, where you committed without doing a pull request.
 In this class, we will try to mimic the real world more closely, so our procedures will be enhanced.

 Each project, including this one, will have it's own repo.

+Important:  in w205, we will NEVER MERGE!

 Using the git command line: clone down the repo, leave the master branch untouched, create an assignment branch, and move to that branch:
 - Open a linux command line to your virtual machine and be sure you are logged in as jupyter.